JeanDuarte00/presscentric/README.md

 #### Improvements I would do

 - I would add more testing, especially, integration with test containers (which is quite different to work in graphql compared to rest api)# presscentric

+More information about PressCentric can be found (here)[https://www.presscentric.com/]